minispooner/SANS_KringleCon_2021_Walkthrough/12 - Frost Tower Website Checkup.md

   Submit the /contact form using some email address.
 Submit the form again, using the same email address.
 You now have a session and can navigate to /dashboard to confirm.
 </details>

-3. Exploit the second vulnerability
+3. Exploit the second vulnerability on the https://staging.jackfrosttower.com/ website
 <details>
   <summary>Hint 1</summary>
   The server.js file imports the mysql package.
 Take a look at the official docs to identify potential mistake points where developers may accidentally insecurely implement classes/calls.